Team Wanderlust | 31 May 2023

 June is a popular month for travel around the world.
 For good reason, too.
 Some of the world's best-loved wildlife can be seen in June, there are plenty of summer-themed festivals underway, and the weather's at its peak around many parts of the globe.

 But we're not interested in the world's honeypot sites or mass tourist destinations at Wanderlust.
 Instead, we want to help you find an adventure away from the crowds.
 So whether you’re looking for a travel experience to last the month, or are in the process of plotting your next city visit or short break in the sun, we've got the best June destination recommendations for you.

 Skip ahead to your chosen travel type by clicking on one of the below, or keep scrolling for the full list:

 A dry month for this South-East Asian island, with an average temperature of 29°C, there's a reason in itself to head to Borneo.
 Add in the fact that June is one of your best shots for one of the world's rarest and most inspiring wildlife experiences, and we wouldn't be surprised if you were already booked, packed and on the plane.

 Trees start to fruit in June, and orangutans start to come out in the wild Sabah forest to pick up these tasty treats.
 If you're lucky, they'll come close enough for an incredible sighting.
 June is also when you'll see green and hawksbill turtles on the remote, sandy Lankayan Island.

 June to July is the best part of Zambia's dry season, before the bush dries out and starts looking a little thirsty for rain.
 July, however, is when visitor numbers start to soar, and safaris and wildlife experiences start to get busier.

-To miss high season (and high season prices), aim your trip for June.
+To miss high season (and high season prices), plan a trip for June.
 You'll still have a very good chance of spotting the likes of leopards, elephants and giraffes gathering by the rivers, or in the vegetation.